 Diversity and Equity in STEM (TIDES) grants.

-enrolled in our classes may obtain tutoring and other support through Learning Centers &
+classes may obtain tutoring and other support through Learning Centers &

 Academic Support Centers at the Germantown, Rockville, and Takoma

 Park/Silver Spring campuses.
-The Office of Internships
+The Office of Internships helps students obtain

-companies and federal agencies such as the National Institutes of Health (NIH) and National Institute of Standards and Technology (NIST).
-The internship office also
+agencies such as the National Institutes of Health (NIH) and the National Institute

-by the National Science Foundation (NSF) Research Experiences for
+Science Foundation (NSF) Research Experiences for

 diverse and rich in opportunities for our students.
 Please visit our department

-and program sites for further details.
-And please also feel free to contact me should you
+and program sites for further details and feel free to contact me should you

 Science, Engineering, and Technology